jorge-elissaldfe/dHouse/README.md

 It is strongly inspired by the eWeLink software.

 dHouse requires a Linux server to operate.
-It uses the MQTT protocol to communicate with Sonoff devices.
+It uses the MQTT protocol to communicate to Tasmota devices.

 Required third-party software: